zalyoung/gitlab-handbook/content/job-families/product/product-design-management.md

 - **Design advocacy:** Champion Product Design across the organization, ensuring its seamless integration into the Product Development lifecycle and other key workflows.
 Foster strong cross-functional collaboration to enhance efficiency and drive impactful outcomes.
 - **Design system:** Guide the evolution and advancement of the design system to ensure it scales and supports new and existing product needs.
 - **Goal setting:** Manage the creation and execution of product design OKRs with feedback from the Product Management, Engineering, and UX leadership.
-- **Coach leaders:** Help Product Design leaders grow their skills and leadership experience.
+- **Coach leadership:** Foster leadership skills and behaviors across all levels, providing guidance and support to inspire and empower individuals at every stage of their growth.
 - **Skip levels:** Conduct regular skip levels with all members of Product Design.
 - **Team building:** Hire and retain a world-class team of Product Designers and their managers.